|

 need locks for entities that normally are not involved in an operation.
 The

-client can query the access controller for necessary LockCommand
+client can query the access controller for necessary LockCommand:s by

 access controller implementation documentations for details.